-Conflict, drought, skyrocketing prices for food and fuel, and the ongoing impact of the COVID-19 pandemic have combined to create a massive humanitarian emergency in the region.
+Conflict, years of drought, skyrocketing prices for food and fuel, and flooding in 2024 have combined to create a massive humanitarian emergency in the region.

 People in the Sahel region and across West Africa, one of the most unequal and impoverished parts of the world, are enduring a severe hunger crisis.
 Recent rainy seasons have featured long dry spells at critical times in the crop cycle, leading to declines in food production across the Sahel and West Africa region.
+In 2024, unpredictable torrential rains caused widespread damage and crop losses across the region.
 Insecurity and armed conflict continue to increase the number of people on the move in the region.
-More than 5 million people have been displaced (or are refugees, having crossed borders) in six countries.

 Oxfam and our partners are helping people in the affected areas, offering food and cash and other lifesaving support to families and children in crisis.
 We are improving water and sanitation systems while promoting good hygiene to help communities avoid deadly diseases.
 We distribute seeds, tools, and provide assistance to livestock farmers.